Seniors Housing & Care Industry Support and Networks

 The University of Maryland Baltimore County’s (UMBC’s) Erickson School for Aging Studies provides undergraduate, graduate, and executive level educational programs on industry topics, as well as assistance in career placement.
-The Erickson School offers a master degree in management of aging services.
+The Erickson School offers a master’s degree in management of aging services.

 George Washington University in Washington, D.C., offers a graduate certificate in long-term administration through its School of Public Health & Health Services.
 Within Washington State University’s School of Hospitality Business Management, the Granger Cobb Institute for Senior Living offers the opportunity to major in Senior Living Management as well as a Senior Living Management certificate program.

 Many other universities throughout the nation offer courses with some introduction to seniors housing and care topics, and the industry continues to gain prominence within various undergraduate and graduate level curriculums.
 If there are other existing degree programs focused on seniors housing and care, please bring them to our attention so we can add them to this list.